Benchmarking MLLM-based Web Understanding: Reasoning, Robustness and Safety: Introduction

-However, existing benchmarks exhibit three critical limitations that hinder their applicability to real-world scenarios.
-(1) \textbf{Inadequate reasoning evaluation}: Current benchmarks neglect to assess MLLMs' spatial reasoning capabilities and element semantic understanding, which are fundamental for GUI agent applications and front-end code generation.
-Specifically, these benchmarks fail to evaluate models' ability to infer positional relationships between UI elements and understand the semantic roles of interface components within their contextual hierarchy.
-(2) \textbf{Lack of robustness and safety assessment}: Existing webpage collections lack adversarial cases and fail to incorporate perturbations that test MLLMs' awareness of potentially risky elements.
+However, practical web automation systems, for example Web GUI agents~\cite{zhang2024large,nguyen2025gui,hong2024cogagent}), introduce additional challenges.
+The diversity of webpage content representations imposes higher demands on models’ reasoning capabilities for reliable interaction, while high-stakes webpages (e.g., payment or login) require strong reasoning, robustness and security guarantees.
+Existing benchmarks exhibit three critical limitations that hinder their applicability to real-world scenarios. \textbf{(1) Inadequate reasoning evaluation}: Current benchmarks neglect to assess MLLMs' spatial reasoning capabilities and element semantic understanding, which are fundamental for GUI agent applications and front-end code generation.
+Specifically, these benchmarks fail to evaluate models' ability to infer positional relationships between UI elements and understand the semantic roles of interface components within their contextual hierarchy. \textbf{(2) Lack of robustness and safety assessment}: Existing webpage collections lack adversarial cases and fail to incorporate perturbations that test MLLMs' awareness of potentially risky elements.
 This absence leaves MLLMs' resilience under distribution shifts and adversarial disturbances critically underexplored, despite robustness and safety being essential for real-world deployment where models encounter various forms of attacks~\cite{chen2025survey, zou2025queryattack}.
-Without systematic evaluation of model behavior under layout modifications, visual perturbations, or malicious content, current benchmarks cannot adequately assess deployment readiness.
-(3) \textbf{Limited extensibility}: Most current benchmarks are static in design and cannot be programmatically expanded with new test cases or evaluation dimensions.
+Without systematic evaluation of model behavior under layout modifications, visual perturbations, or malicious content, current benchmarks cannot adequately assess deployment readiness. \textbf{(3) Limited extensibility}: Most current benchmarks are static in design and cannot be programmatically expanded with new test cases or evaluation dimensions.
 This limitation restricts their long-term utility for measuring progress and undermines their adaptability to evolving model capabilities and emerging application requirements in the rapidly advancing field of web understanding.